jamesloper/blog/_posts/2021-10-06-official-meteor-client-in-react-native.md

 ---
 layout: "post"
 title: "Official meteor client in react native"
-categories: react native, javascript, meteor
+categories: meteor, react native, javascript
 ---

 When building a Meteor app for deployment, Meteor generates a js bundle that you can run anywhere.
 Using this knowledge, we can make use of the official, battle-tested client instead of the 3rd party one from npm.